UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ## Instructions

 Make sure to write out the code to get in the habit of understanding the grammar of the code.
 Do not copy directly.
 The power of learning code is the creative avenues it unlocks.
-If you need help, remember there are lots of resources including:
+If you need help, remember there are lots of resources.

-- Discord
-- Canvas Community Q&A
-- The internet
-- Prof. Trujillo

 ## Creating an Rmd file